-I wasn’t expecting much, but the chicken was surprisingly good.
-It was nicely cooked and moist, with a good sear, and even a hint of spiciness from the peppercorns sprinkled on top.
+The chicken was surprisingly good; nicely cooked and moist, with a good sear, and even a hint of spiciness from the peppercorns.
 The star of the dish was probably the roasted potatoes.
 They were beautifully tender, and had been glazed in what I think was olive oil, giving them a wonderful, rich flavor.
 Prita also enjoyed her fish and chips, and I did try a piece of one of her potato wedges; they were terrific.

-As mentioned, desert was also included.
+As mentioned, the dinner special also included desert.
 I chose the apple streudel with a light cinnamon sauce; Prita went with the pound cake with a LOT of vanilla sauce.

 Vanilla sauce with cake

 I can’t say I’ve ever met a streudel that I didn’t like, and the Czechs certainly make a good one.
 It was perhaps just a little dry, but the pastry crust was flaky, the apples found the right compromise between firm and squishy, and the sweetness was just right.
 Good desert overall.
 I was stuffed pretty silly at this point, so I didn’t try any of Prita’s cake.